Get mobile spyware protection

 However, this can also be the cause of faulty firmware (microcode that tells device hardware what to do) or an app you forgot to quit.

 Still, the indicator light is one of the most common signs that your phone was hacked, so it’s worth looking into.
-To do this, scan your device with antivirus software or take the phone in to be assessed by a professional.
+To do this, scan your device with the best antivirus software you can find, or take the phone in to be assessed by a professional.

-Tip: If you’re worried about someone targeting your device, cover the camera with a sticker, tape, or a cam cover to protect your privacy.
+• If you're worried about someone targeting your device, you can help protect your privacy by covering the camera with a sticker, tape, or a cam cover.

 Malware can hide away in photo, video, and audio files—nestled inconspicuously among the other media you capture.
-Often, device owners won’t even notice the new additions until they receive a “low storage space” warning or scroll through their camera roll.
+Often, device owners won’t notice the new additions until they receive a “low storage space” warning or scroll through their camera roll.
+Some malware, such as Pegasus spyware, can be installed on your phone without you tapping anything, known as a zero-click attack.

 Also, while the files and media on your phone can be a cover for spyware, they can also contain footage captured by the hacker—stored on your device rather than in a third-party location.

-Other than waiting on a “low storage” warning, you can begin your search for malware if your device starts to slow down.
-This is another common sign you have a hacked phone camera, since lengthy recordings consume a lot of storage space, even when compressed.
+Other than waiting on a “low storage” warning, you can also begin your search for malware if your phone starts to slow down.
+A slow phone is another sign you may have a hacked phone camera since lengthy recordings consume a lot of storage space, even when compressed.

 If your battery loses power fast without explanation, malware may be running on your device.
-This red flag goes hand in hand with unusually high data because of how quickly spyware apps drain resources.
+This red flag goes hand in hand with unusually high data because spyware apps drain resources quickly.

-Spyware can negatively affect your phone’s battery life because the device has to work harder when it’s constantly running a malicious application.
+Spyware can negatively affect your phone’s battery life because the device must work harder when constantly running a malicious application.

-Before attributing your phone overheating to a cybersecurity threat, check to see if any of these common causes could be the culprit.
+Before attributing your phone overheating to a cybersecurity threat, check to see if any of these common causes could be the culprit of your hot phone.

 • Incompatible charger